monarch-initiative/gpsea/docs/user-guide/predicates.rst

 The predicates can be chained to test for more complex conditions.
 For instance, "test if a patient has a missense or synonymous variant located in exon 6 of transcript `NM_013275.6`".

-Let's demonstrate this on an example with a :class:`~genophenocorr.analysis.predicate.genotype.VariantPredicate`.
+Let's demonstrate this on an example with a :class:`~gpsea.analysis.predicate.genotype.VariantPredicate`.
 We will load a cohort of 5 subjects with variants in *ANKRD11*, leading to KBG syndrome.
 The the clinical signs and symptoms of the subjects were encoded into HPO terms along with the pathogenic *ANKRD11* variant.